5ylviax/Apple-Picker-Game/README.md

 Changes Made to the Game
 - Added a home screen, where the player must click Start to begin the game.
-- Added a game over screen with two options: Try Again or Quit.
+- Added a game over screen with two options: Retry or Quit.
 - Added an object the player must avoid; catching it with the basket results in an instant game over.
 - Added rounds that trigger when the player reaches a certain point threshold, increasing the speed of the tree.
 - Updated score display.